Saturday, May 29, 2010

 ¼ tsp. ground cinnamon

-1 cup (2 sticks) unsalted butter, at room temperature
+1 cup (2 sticks) unsalted butter, at room temperature2 cups light brown sugar

 2 large eggs

-2 tsp. vanilla extract
+2 tsp. vanilla extract3 cups old-fashioned oats

 1 cup salted honey roasted peanuts, coarsely chopped